Carsten-Ke/sequence-fairies/docs/source/content/seqCheck.rst

 .. option:: -o <FILE>, --out <FILE>

     The output file.
-If none is provided, the sequences will be printet to the console.
+If none is provided, the sequences will be printed to the console.

 .. option:: -r <FILE>, --report <FILE>